Nitrogen exemptions for farmers

 On average, over the five year period 2018-22, successful applicants to the scheme received an additional allowance equivalent to an extra 22% (38kg Nitrogen per hectare) on top of the 170kg per hectare per year limit that otherwise applies in NVZs.

-If homes were afforded just one quarter of the annual nitrogen production afforded to farmers through derogations granted in 2023, all 160,000 new homes blocked by nutrient neutrality could be built.
+If homes were afforded just one quarter of the annual nitrogen production afforded to farmers through derogations granted in 2023, all 160,000 new homes blocked by nutrient neutrality could be occupied.

 How to the exemptions equate to home building?